 Like the high-quality maple cutting boards described earlier, bamboo cutting boards still needs to be hand washed, and for the same reasons.
 They will benefit from occasional oiling.

-Like the maple cutting boards, bamboo has superior feel and durability compared to plastic.
+Bamboo also has superior feel and durability compared to plastic.
 For people who care about the environment as much as they do the quality of the products they buy, bamboo is the material of choice for the best cutting boards.
+So if you need a cutting board, investigate the following selections.
+One of them is sure to fit your needs.